 A rider — also known as an insurance endorsement — is an optional provision that can alter the coverage of a standard insurance policy.
-Riders can be used to add benefits to a policy or to amend its terms, which allows for customization without having to cancel the policy or purchase a new one.
+Riders add benefits to a policy or amend the terms of an existing one.
+This allows for policy holders to customize their coverage without having to cancel their old policy — but it usually comes with an added cost.

 What You Should Know